-To reset the unit to its default IP values and login credentials, press the reset switch for over 4 seconds.
+To reset the unit to its default IP values and login credentials, press the reset switch for over 10 seconds or hold the reset switch while the unit is powered.
 (See Figure 1 for the switch location.)
 This forces the recovery mode - confirmed by alternate flashing of UI1-UI4 and AO1-AO4 channel LEDs.
 This action restores the default settings for the user ID (admin), password (admin), IP address (192.168.92.68) and subnet mask (255.255.255.0).
 Access the main web page and make changes to the IP configuration and login credentials, and then click Restart Controller to exit recovery mode.